shorepine/tulipcc/docs/tulip_flashing.md

 >>> tulip.upgrade()
 ```

 It will ask you if you want to upgrade your firmware and/or your `/sys` folder (the place we store baked in programs and examples.)
 Usually, a new firmware means new features, so it's recommended to upgrade both so that they're using the same APIs.
 This whole process takes about five minutes, and your Tulip will reboot.
+Your saved files (in `/user`) are safe.
 Easy!

 ## Flash Tulip from a compiled release